 At 7:05 am I turn over to switch off my alarm clock.
 Usually, by that time my cat has taken care of waking me up by whacking me in the face or walking over me.
 I take an hour to get ready in the morning.
 Is that a long time?
 I don’t even fit in a cup of coffee, I leave that for the office.
 There’s always music on in the background, and in the mornings it’s either Retro FM or the latest pop music because that’s all I can comprehend at that time.

 My breakfast is most often muesli with oat milk and fresh or frozen berries.
-Then, I set off to work on foot which takes me about 20 minutes.
-I wish I could cycle but living on the fifth floor means having to carry my bike down and up.
-It’s not common to have secure downstairs storage facilities in Latvian buildings.
-Groan.
+Then, I set off to work on foot or by bike.
+It takes me between 15 and 20 minutes.

 This is the kind of view I see during my walk!
 I’m very fortunate to live in such a picturesque part of town.